Shusha fortress

 The Shusha fortress (Şuşa qalası, قلعه شوش) or Shushi fortress (Շուշիի բերդ) is a fortress surrounding the historical centre of Shusha.
 The newly conquered castle town was called "Panahabad fortress" named after Panah Ali Khan who together with Melik Shahnazar was the founder of the fort.
 In later years, the city was just called "Fortress".
 A settlement at Shusha is first recorded in a 15th-century illustrated Armenian gospel which mentions the "Shushu village".

 The area where the Shusha fortress was built is a mountainous plateau in the form of amphitheater from the west with numerous hills and rifts.
 The highest area of plateau is 1600 metres and the lowest area is 1300 metres above sea level.
 At present, the territory of Shusha city consists of plateau with a hill located lengthwise in its center.
 The architecture of Shusha fortress represents basic principles of architecture of feudal period in terms of both the choice of location, structural planning and the artistic appearance of the fort.

 Shusha fortress had three main gates: Ganja Gate, Iravan Gate and Aghoghlan Gate.
 The names of all these gates are often mentioned in historical sources, as well as in all the drawn plans of 19th-century Shusha.

 History

 Historical and political situation

-Shusha fortress was established by an alliance of Panah Ali Khan who was the first khan of Karabakh and Melik Shahnazar.

 Following the assassination of Nader Shah in 1747, internal chaos erupted in Iran, particularly in the South Caucasus, where semi-autonomous khanates emerged as a result of the lack of a centralized government, one of them being the Karabakh Khanate.
 Each of these khanates, which was implementing their own policies and trying to develop their economy, had a center to control the areas that was under their supervisory.
 This period was associated with several complicated events in the military-political history of the South Caucasus.
 Some of them are as follows: